Last updated: 14 October 2022

 To qualify, you must be regularly attending a day service as part of your treatment.
 You must provide a supporting letter from your community psychiatric nurse or psychiatrist.

-You need to supply the following with your application:
+You’ll need the following to complete your application:

-- a copy of a proof of your address, such as a current Council Tax bill, a tenancy agreement or a utility bill dated within the last three months
+- proof of your address, such as a current Council Tax bill, a tenancy agreement or a utility bill dated within the last three months

-- a copy of your confirmation of identity, such as a National Insurance card, medical card or passport
+- proof of your identity, such as a National Insurance card, medical card or passport

-- a copy of evidence of your higher rate mobility component of Disability Living Allowance or War Pensioners’ Mobility Supplement (if applicable)
+- proof of benefits such as higher rate mobility of Disability Living Allowance, Personal Independence Payment or War Pensions Mobility supplement.

-- a supporting letter if you’re applying for a London Only pass under the mental health criteria
+- supporting letter if you’re applying for a London Only pass under the mental health criteria

 Walthamstow E17 4JF

 Please note, we are unable to see personal callers.